typicalninja/google-sr/apps/scraper/readme.md

-# Prescraper
+# Scraper

-Used to download Google search result for analyzing
+Used to download Google search results html for analyzing

 # Usage